EMBRYOPSIDA Pirani & Prado

 Genes & Genomes.
 Severin et al. (2011) offered a spread of 240-130 m.y. for the palaeohexploidy event that probably occurred in an ancestor of Pentapetalae.
 Vekemans et al. (2012) narrowed the estimate for the age of this genome triplication at (121.9-)120.4(-118.9) or (122.7-)120.05(-117.4) m.y., depending on the method used, while Jiao et al. (2012) dated duplications associated with this γ event to around 117 m.y.a; 138-11 m.y. is the estimate in Murat et al. (2015b).
 It is suggested that n = 7 in the ancestor of core eudicots, n = 21 after the triplication, and this was followed by substantial rearrangements by the time Vitales diverged from other rosids (Murat 2015b and references: n = 21 is the ancestral rosid karyotype, or ARK).

 The most recent work estimates that palaeohexaploidy happened in the immediate ancestor of this node (Jiao et al. 2012; esp.
 Vekemans et al. 2012).
+However, Chanderbali et al. (2016b) suggest that only around half the gene duplications associated with this γ event are to be placed here, the other half being earlier, being placed at the [Trochodendrales, Buxales, core eudicot] node.
 Given earlier genome duplications (all angiosperms, all seed plants), by the time one gets to genera like Brassica, Arabidopsis, and Gossypium in which there have been several more local duplications, the genome must have duplicated many, many times... (e.g. Paterson et al. 2012).
+However, there seems not to have been a subsequent global diversification at least in the clade including Coffea and Cephalotus (Fukushima et al. 2017).

 There are quite a number of gene duplications in the general Dilleniales-Vitales area, perhaps a whole genome duplication is involved (e.g. Litt & Irish 2003; Kramer et al. 2004; Kim et al. 2004; Zahn et al. 2005b; Howarth & Donoghue 2006; especially Kramer & Zimmer 2006; Shan et al. 2007 - see immediately above!).
 Duplications include: euAP1 + euFUL + AGL79 genes [duplication of AP1/FUL or FUL-like gene], PLE + euAG [duplication of AG-like gene: C class], SEP1 + FBP6 genes [duplication of AGL2/3/4 gene].
 The euAP1clade includes key regulators that have been implicated in the specification of perianth identity (Litt & Irish 2003).
 However, not all major core eudicot groups have been sampled for this gene, the situation in Santalales, for example, being unknown; there has been another duplication of this gene (and also of the AGL1/2/3 gene) perhaps immediately below the Pentapetalae node, but above the Ranunculales node.
 The roles such genes may play in many eudicot groups is unknown.
 Duplications of the CYC2 gene clade are widespread, and they are often associated with the evolution of monosymmetric flowers (Howarth et al. 2011 and references).